 Premature or preterm birth is when a baby is born before the beginning of the 38th week of pregnancy.
 Babies born prematurely usually have underdeveloped organ systems and are predisposed to various risks and developmental problems, including permanent disability and even death.
 The earlier a baby is born, the higher the risk of serious health issues.

 A premature baby typically has a small size, with a disproportionately large head.
-They have low birth weight, lack subcutaneous fats, and may have lanugo hairs covering most of the body.
+They have low birth weight, lack subcutaneous fats, and may have lanugo hair covering most of the body.

 11 Short-term health risks premature babies face

 Here are the common short-term complications preterm babies face:

 - Breathing problems: Premature babies have a poorly developed respiratory system.
 Their lungs may not have enough surfactant — a substance that prevents the lungs from collapsing during expiration — so they may develop respiratory distress syndrome.
 Some preterm babies also have apnea.

 - Bronchopulmonary dysplasia (BPD): This is a form of chronic lung disease that affects newborns born prematurely.
 While most infants recover from BPD, some may have long-term breathing difficulties.

 - Heart problems: Premature babies are often at risk of having patent ductus arteriosus (PDA), where there is a persistent opening between the two major blood vessels leading from the heart, and low blood pressure (hypotension).